FlixCoder/fhir-sdk/README.md

 [![docs.rs page](https://docs.rs/fhir-sdk/badge.svg)](https://docs.rs/fhir-sdk/)
 ![license: MIT](https://img.shields.io/crates/l/fhir-sdk.svg)

 This is a [FHIR](https://www.hl7.org/fhir/) library in its early stages.
-The models are generated from the FHIR StructureDefinitions (see <https://www.hl7.org/fhir/downloads.html>).
+The models are generated from the FHIR StructureDefinitions (see [FHIR downloads](https://www.hl7.org/fhir/downloads.html)).
 It aims to be:

 - fully compliant
 - as safe as possibe